 Some of these great ideas are currently available to the public and are being promoted in commercials.
 Have you seen the one where a daughter calls her out-of-town Dad and asks to borrow the car?
 He graciously agrees, and does her one better by actually starting the car remotely.
 The daughter’s friend is beyond impressed!

-That particular example doesn’t take place within the home but the same concept can be performed on a number of home features: garage doors, interior or exterior lighting, thermostats, audio/visual systems and more.
+That particular example doesn’t take place within the home but the same concept applies.
+Just think garage doors, interior or exterior lighting, thermostats, audio/visual systems and more.

 There are even products that tie into your home that can alert medical specialists in the event of a health emergency.
 We’ve come a long way, and it appears an automated future is right around the corner.

 Bill Gates made news with his $113 million dollar home in Washington designed by architectural firm, Bohlin Cywinksi Jackson.
 This was perhaps the first truly smart house.
 For thorough description of the home and all of it’s mind-bending features, read the U.S. News and World Report piece on Xanadu 2.0.
 It just goes to show that 100 million doesn’t get you as far as it used to.

 Today, costs have dropped drastically.
 When buying online you can snap up a Fully Supervised Wireless Alarm Control System with Partitioning and Internal GSM, on sale today for just $388.96.
 What would have costs $10,000 just eight years ago, is now within financial reach of millions more consumers.

 Other sites, like House Smart Technologies, attempt to point consumers towards recommended products.
 Because of the complexity of certain systems, (and how many may or may not work together) expert advice is incredibly valuable.
 The last thing you want is to purchase all the components but fail getting the system up and running.